Element

 Sovereign Communications with Fine-Grained Data Governance

-Element provides digitally sovereign, decentralized, and secure communications built on the Matrix open standard—the same protocol its leadership team created and continues to govern.
+Element provides digitally sovereign, decentralized, and secure communications built on the Matrix open standard — which is independently governed by the Matrix Foundation.
 Trusted by defense, intelligence, and government agencies in over 35 countries—including the German Bundeswehr, NATO ACT, the U.S. Department of Defense, and the United Nations—Element offers end-to-end encrypted messaging, voice, video, and file sharing with self-hosted options that meet the strictest national sovereignty requirements.
-The Element Server Suite (ESS) delivers enterprise-grade identity management, group-synchronized access control, and audit logging to support organizations operating at the highest security levels.
+The Element Server Suite Pro (ESS Pro) delivers enterprise-grade identity management, group-synchronized access control, and audit logging to support organizations operating at the highest security levels.

 The Virtru Data Security Platform brings fine-grained data governance to Element's sovereign communications.
-By integrating Element's messaging fabric with Virtru’s Policy Decision Point (PDP) and Trusted Data Format (TDF), organizations gain persistent, attribute-based access controls for all group memberships and shared files.
+By integrating Element's messaging fabric with Virtru’s Policy Decision Point (PDP), organizations gain persistent, attribute-based access controls for all group memberships and shared files.
 During user interaction, the PDP assesses real-time entitlements—such as security clearance, program assignment, and nationality—to provide instant access decisions.
-Additionally, files are wrapped in TDF before transmission, ensuring governance remains active throughout the file lifecycle and across all replication points.

 - Policy-enforced group access automatically validates group membership against real-time identity entitlements to ensure seamless updates when clearance levels or program assignments change.